cintiaching/in-context-chatbot/README.md

         AZURE_OPENAI_DEPLOYMENT_NAME=...
     ```
 - LLama2 13B
-  - Only support local run now, you will need to download the local model (`llama-2-13b-chat.Q5_K_M.gguf`) from [Hugging Face](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGUF)
+  - Only support local run now, you will need to download the local model (`llama-2-13b-chat.Q5_K_M.gguf`) from [Hugging Face](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGUF).
   - Once downloaded, place the models in the `models/` directory in the project root.
+- Mistral 7B
+  - [Ollama](https://ollama.ai/) is used to run the model locally, install according the instruction [here](https://github.com/jmorganca/ollama).
+  - After installation, run `ollama pull mistral` to save the model locally.

 ### Chatbot Interface
 To run the application locally, execute the following command: